 WORKS CREATED IN AMSTERDAM

-Weintal Is a choreographer, dancer, and an interdisciplinary artist, the artistic director of Faido Company / DOFAI foundation, based in Amsterdam.
+Weintal is a multidisciplinary artist, choreographer, dancer, the artistic director of Faido Company / DOFAI foundation, based in Amsterdam.
 She travels internationally as a director, maker and teacher.

 The poetry is the base of a future dance film, and a duet production titled Goempty, a collaboration between The Netherlands and Israel: She visited filming locations in Israel together with the dancer Ellah Nagli (Dutch National ballet, Gottenburg ballet, Israeli Ballet), videographer and animation artist Kobi Vogman, camerawoman Dani Willliamson, and composer Haggai Eisenberg.
 During her period in Israel she danced in ‘Oooh Music And Image Improvisation Festival, Bazimer Tel Aviv, Barbur Gallery Jerusalem.

-Writing and presenting the poetry The Path of Paradox, Village d’ecrit festival, Fontenoy Le Chateau, France 2018.
+Writing and presenting the poem The Path of Paradox - The Contemporary Emergence of the Human Mouse, Village d’ecrit festival, Fontenoy Le Chateau, France 2018.
 (Bilingual: French and English).

 2015 – 2018